Credit Reference Agency Information Notice (CRAIN)

 Phone: 0330 024 7574

-2. WHAT DO CREDIT REFERENCE AGENCIES USE PERSONAL DATA FOR?
+2. WHAT DO CREDIT REFERENCE AGENCIES USE CREDIT REFERENCE DATA FOR?

-Each CRA uses the data it gathers to provide credit reporting services to its clients.
+Each credit reference agency uses credit reference data to provide credit reporting services and affordability checks to its clients.

 These activities help promote responsible lending, prevent people and businesses from getting into more debt than they can afford, and reduce the amount of unrecoverable debt and insolvencies.